viking225/vue-admin-panel/README.md

 - Use Vue router for better navigation and components usage [x]
 - Add edit / create / delete actions [x]
 - Use Vuex for better state management []
+- Add user tool bar to use state
 - Find a way to have dynamic flex column size []
 - Use some library like vue-material to look good []
 - Add dynamic fields types []